phax/as2-peppol-servlet/README.md

 SPI stands for "Service provider interface" and is a Java standard feature to enable loose but typed coupling.
 [Read more on SPI](http://docs.oracle.com/javase/tutorial/ext/basics/spi.html)

 A [dummy SPI implementation](https://github.com/phax/as2-peppol-servlet/blob/master/src/test/java/com/helger/as2servlet/sbd/MockIncomingSBDHandler.java) is contained in the test code of this project.
 Additionally you need to create a file `META-INF/services/com.helger.as2servlet.sbd.IAS2IncomingSBDHandlerSPI` (in the `src/main/resources/` folder when using Maven) which contains a single line referencing the implementation class.
 An [example file](https://github.com/phax/as2-peppol-servlet/blob/master/src/test/resources/META-INF/services/com.helger.as2servlet.sbd.IAS2IncomingSBDHandlerSPI) is located in the test resources of this project.

+# Known issues

+  * PEPPOL AS2 specs requires that duplicate incoming message IDs are handled specially, by ignoring mutliple transmissions of the same message ID
+  * The certificate check of the sender's certificate must be improved

 ---